Which states could have abortion on the ballot in 2024?

 NEBRASKA

-Competing abortion measures could be before voters in November after supporters of each said Wednesday they turned in far more signatures than the 123,000 required for ballot access.
+Competing abortion measures could be before voters in November after supporters of each said this month they turned in far more signatures than the 123,000 required for ballot access.

 One, like those on other states' ballots, would enshrine the right to abortion in the state constitution until viability.
 Supporters of that said they submitted more than 207,000 signatures.